 Long-Term Care (LTC) Insurance

 You are in good shape if your loved one had the foresight to buy a policy when they were younger, for the cost of LTC Insurance is high when they get into their seventies or eighties.
-The exact coverage you get is up to you, for you can choose from countless options.
+The exact coverage you get is up to you, as you can choose from countless options.
 You only get access to your benefits, however, when you have doctor-certified health needs.
 You may purchase LTC insurance policies that reimburse a specified daily amount for a particular number of years (for example, $220/day for 5 years).
 By scaling up the daily reimbursement rate or the number of insured years, your monthly premium would naturally increase.

 This benefit, frequently referred to as Aid and Attendance or Homebound Pension, is for Veterans who require care for Activities of Daily Living (ADLs) such as bathing, dressing, incontinence and other ADL functions.
 The Veteran must have served for at least 90 days during war time and have been honorably discharged to qualify for Veterans Administration.
 Spouses are sometimes eligible to receive these benefits depending on special circumstances.
 The application process is also need-based: The Veteran must have less than $80,000 in assets not including their home or car.
 There are various places to get help with the application process, including Veterans Posts and local VA offices.

-Tens of thousands of aging seniors have found government-backed reverse mortgages to be just the right recipe for peaceful transitions into older age.
+Tens of thousands of seniors have found government-backed reverse mortgages to be just the right recipe for peaceful transitions into older age.
 Reverse mortgages have become popular, particularly for older persons who are intent on staying at home for as long as possible or, conversely, if they are “house-rich and cash-poor.”
 Think of a reversed mortgage as a credit line that is granted to you with your property used as collateral.
 Here are the main prerequisites:

 - You must be at least 62 years old, must own your home outright or have a small mortgage outstanding, and must reside in your home